Don’t Believe the Hype – There is NO Other Gospel

 20 For by works of the law no human being will be justified in his sight, (Romans 3:20)

-A person who teaches or trusts in anything other than the Grace of God in Jesus Christ through faith is trusting themselves to something that cannot be justified in God’s sight!
-They are literally accursed already, therefore, being they are under God’s judgement, and as such separated from Him, you should treat themand their “gospel” the same way!
-It’s not Christian and shouldn’t be called as such.
-Mormonism is not Christian, it is a false gospel, and there is no hope of salvation in it.
-For a Mormon to have eternal life he must therefore repent and believe the Gospel of Jesus Christ taught by the actual Jesus, to His actual Apostles, not the angel Moroni to Joseph Smith.
+Therefore, a person who teaches or trusts in anything other than the Grace of God in Jesus Christ through faith is trusting themselves to accomplish something that God Himself has declared cannot be done by them!In teaching that which contradicts what Christ Himself taught, they are literally teaching what is not Christian and thus shouldn’t be called Christian.
+Therefore, things like Mormonism and the teachings of the Jehovah’s Witnesses are not Christian; they are false gospels, and there is no hope of salvation in what they teach.
+For a Mormon or Jehovah’s witness to have eternal life, they must therefore repent and believe the Gospel of Jesus Christ as taught by the actual Jesus to His actual Apostles, not the angel Moroni, Joseph Smith, or some other would-be “prophet.”

-In the same way, the teachings of Muhamad are not the Gospel of Jesus in any way, fashion, shape or form, and as such, there is no hope of salvation in them.
-Those who trust in the teaching of Islam, according to the Bible stand accursed until they repent of their belief in the false gospel given to Muhamad by an angel, and instead believe in and follow Jesus.
+In the same way, Muhammad's teachings are not the Gospel of Jesus in any way, fashion, shape, or form, and as such, there is no hope of salvation in them.
+According to the Bible, those who trust in the teachings of Islam stand accursed until they repent of their belief in the false gospel given to Muhammad by an angel and instead believe in and follow the Gospel Jesus gave us and accomplished in his death, burial, and resurrection!

 Spurgeon wrote,

-"the Galatians were a very fickle people.
-They seem very soon to have left the godpel to have adulterated it, and to have fallen into Ritualism, into Sacramentarianism, into salvation by works, and all the errors into which people usually fall when they go away from the gospel."
+“The Galatians were a very fickle people.
+They seem very soon to have left the gospel, to have adulterated it, and to have fallen into Ritualism, into Sacramentarianism, into salvation by works, and all the errors into which people usually fall when they go away from the gospel.”10Spurgeon, C. (2013).
+Galatians.
+(E. Ritzema, Ed.)
+(Ga 1:6).
+Bellingham, WA: Lexham Press.

 Todd Wilson wrote,

-"When we're scared or hurting, discouraged or disillusioned, we're often more open to considering something in addition to the gospel that we first received.
+“When we’re scared or hurting, discouraged or disillusioned, we’re often more open to considering something in addition to the gospel that we first received.
 We may have found Jesus sufficient up to this point.
-But given the way things are now, we wonder if it's time to look elsewhere."
+But given the way things are now, we wonder if it’s time to look elsewhere.”11Wilson, T. (2013).
+Galatians: Gospel-Rooted Living.
+(R. K. Hughes, Ed.) (p.
+30).
+Wheaton, IL: Crossway.

-The following are five examples of some of the common alternate gospels that leave you “accursed” all while claiming to be blessed!
+The following are five examples of some common alternate gospels that leave you “accursed” while claiming to be blessed!

 Note: Many refer to these traditions or rituals as “means of grace.”
-Oddly, there are numerous denominations of the Christian faith who claim to profess a solid belief in justification and sanctification by grace through faith alone, but then manipulate the teachings of massive amounts of Scripture’s, including entire books of the Bible like Galatians, in order to falsely claim their religious traditions are more than outward expressions of their faith, but are instead God ordained “works” whereby they receive and grow in His grace.
+Oddly, there are numerous denominations of the Christian faith who claim to profess a solid belief in justification and sanctification by grace through faith alone, but then manipulate the teachings of massive amounts of Scripture’s, including entire books of the Bible like Galatians, to falsely claim their religious traditions are not just outward expressions of their faith, but are instead God ordained “works” whereby they receive and grow in His grace.

-2. Religious moralism – the false gospel that if you do the right things, especially certain right things; and don’t do to many of the wrong things, especially certain wrong things; then you will receive and grow in God’s grace and favor.
+Religious moralism – the false gospel that if you do the right things, especially certain right things, and don’t do too many of the wrong things, especially certain wrong things, then you will receive and grow in God’s grace and favor.

-3. Religious liberalism – the false gospel that you can believe whatever you want to believe and as such define sin however you want to define it.
+Religious liberalism – the false gospel that you can believe whatever you want, and as such, define sin however you want.
 This false gospel frees you to sin with no regrets because it says sin is no longer an offense to God.

-4. Religious intellectualism – the false gospel that knowledge equals godliness and as such the more you know about the Bible the more you receive and grow in God’s grace and favor.
+Religious intellectualism – the false gospel that knowledge equals godliness, and as such, the more you know about the Bible, the more you receive and grow in God’s grace and favor.

 This is not an excuse to not read and study your Bible, but it should be noted that the printing press wasn’t invented until the 15th century!
-The Gospel was changing lives 1,500 years after the birth of Christ before words could be mass produced.
-In addition, it wasn’t until modern times that most people could even read a book.
-The idea that spiritual maturity is dependent upon intellect is not only a false gospel, but it also defies common sense.
+The Gospel was changing lives 1,500 years after the birth of Christ and long before words could be mass-produced for people to see.
+In addition, it wasn’t until modern times that most people could even read at all.
+Therefore, the idea that spiritual maturity depends on my reading ability is not only a false gospel, but it also defies common sense.

-Now, on the other hand, this is also why the church gathered so frequently.
+This is, however, another reason faithful preachers of God’s Word were so crucial throughout history and why the church gathered so frequently throughout history.
 Most people couldn’t read, much less afford a scroll, so they gathered together regularly and frequently to listen to the reading and teaching of God’s Word.
-The truth of Christ, the Gospel, will set you free; but you can’t be set free by what you don’t know.
+The truth of Christ, the Gospel, will set you free, but you can’t be set free by what you don’t know.

 14 How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
 15 And how are they to preach unless they are sent?
 As it is written, "How beautiful are the feet of those who preach the good news!"
 (Romans 10:14-15)

-5. Church religion – the false gospel that if you love going to worship services, Bible studies and serving in the church then you are receiving and growing in God’s grace and favor.
+Church religion – the false gospel that if you love going to worship services, Bible studies, and serving in the church, then you are receiving and growing in God’s grace and favor.

 Note: I could insert all kinds of church names in that blank.
-I could have put Venture religion.
-If you buy into the false Gospel of church religion, you could literally turn Venture into your religion all while I snort and stomp every Sunday about how church is not your access to God – Jesus is!
-Church is meant to feed you, support you, inspire you, and help you live by grace through faith; not be your grace through faith!
+I could have even put the church I pastor in it!
+A person who buys into the false Gospel of church religion could literally turn Venture Church into a religion, all while I snort and stomp every Sunday about how church isn’t our access to God because Jesus alone is!
+Attending a worship service is meant to help you understand the Gospel, inspire you on the worthiness of loving and obeying Jesus, help you build relationships with other believers; in short, help encourage you to live by grace through faith, not be your means of grace!
 The Bible commands the church to love one another, to be committed to gathering, to use our gifts to serve one another, and to labor together to spread the Gospel.
-So, understand that loving going to church, being in Bible studies and serving the church is normal, good, and right for people who love Jesus.
-But you can also love all those things and have no love for Jesus; especially if you are involved in a church that works hard to do those well!
-You can very much love church and not Jesus.
-The answer is not to change the church into something you don’t like, nor run from the church; the answer is to repent!
+So, understand that loving going to worship gatherings with other believers to hear God’s Word preached and to sing praises to the Lord, being in Bible studies with other believers, using your gifts and talents to serve others in the church and laboring with others in the church to serve the lost world around you, is normal, good, and right for people who love Jesus!
+However, you can also love all those things and still have no love for Jesus, especially if you are involved in a church that works hard to do those things well!
+You can very much love the church and not Jesus.
+The answer is not to change the church into something you don’t like so you like Jesus more, nor is it to run from the church; the answer is to repent and believe in Jesus!
+The answer is to live by grace through faith in Jesus alone!